MicrosoftDocs/dynamics365smb-docs/business-central/item-marketing-text.md

 ### Prerequisites

 - You're using a [preview version](ai-preview-getstarted.md) of Business Central that's enabled for Copilot.
 Enabling Copilot is done by an admin.
 For more information, go to [Configure AI-powered item marketing text with Copilot](enable-ai.md).
-- The language you're using in Business Central must be English.
-Any of the available English locales work, like English (United States), English (United Kingdom), or English (South Africa).
+- You're using a one of the languages currently supported by the marketing text suggestions feature. <!--you're using in Business Central must be English.
+Any of the available English locales work, like English (United States), English (United Kingdom), or English (South Africa).-->

    To change the language, in the upper-right corner, select the **Settings** icon ![Settings.](media/ui-experience/settings_icon_small.png "Settings icon for role center") > **My Settings** > **Language**.
 For more information, go to [Change Basic Settings](ui-change-basic-settings.md#language).
 - Review the [Copilot FAQ](ai-faq.md) to learn more about AI-generated text suggestions from Copilot and how you should use them.